aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 }
 ```

-Their is no boiler plate code in this snippet.
+There is no boiler plate code in this snippet.
 The **LambdaFunction** attribute signifies this is a piece of code that should be exposed as a Lambda function.
 The **ApiRoute** sets up the event source for the Lambda function.
 This similar pattern can be used for other event sources like S3 events.

 ### What happens when you compile?